Last updated December 14, 2022.

 Oxytocin, however, is the exception.

 Unlike almost every other neurochemical, the levels of oxytocin in the blood accurately correspond with levels in the brain.

-Before we cover ways to increase oxytocin, I want you to keep in mind a few things.
+Before we cover ways to increase oxytocin, keep a few things in mind.

-Realize that basic oxytocin levels are near zero without some stimulus.
+Realize that baseline oxytocin levels are near zero without some stimulus.